Massachusetts dentist offers Cerec for a convenient way to comfortable restore teeth

 - Holistic approaches to treatment

-Dr. Palioca uses modern technology to deliver preventive and restorative treatments that are safe, minimally-invasive, and add to your whole-body wellness while improving your oral health.
+Dr. Rawat uses modern technology to deliver preventive and restorative treatments that are safe, minimally-invasive, and add to your whole-body wellness while improving your oral health.

 Traditionally, a restoration; such as a crown, would have required at least 2 visits to the dentist.
 The first visit generally involved preparing the tooth to be crowned.
 Sticky putty would be used to take an impression of your mouth.
 Lab technicians then use this impression as a model to make your crown.
 Since the process of manufacturing the crown usually takes around 2 weeks, a temporary fragile crown is worn to protect the prepared site.

 The second visit would involve removing the temporary crown and replacing it with the permanent, lab-made crown.
 After checking for fit and appearance, the crown is cemented into place.